JetBrains/kotlin-web-site/docs/reference/java-interop.md

 #### getClass()

-To retrieve the type information from an object, one uses the javaClass extension property.
+To retrieve the type information from an object, we use the javaClass extension property.

 ``` kotlin
 val fooClass = foo.javaClass